sebschauer/Mediasorter/Readme.md

 ### Functionality basics

 Mediasorter works on files in a given directory.
-It gets tasks from a configuration file and executes them on all files in the directory matching specific conditions.
+It gets tasks from a configuration file and executes them on all files in the given directory matching specific conditions.
 At the moment these files can be renamed, renamed using regular expressions, copied to (several) directories, and getting the exif creation date added to the filename.

 Matching files are determined by two regular expressions: `Include` (mandatory) and `Exclude` (optional).
 There is the possibility to create presets which can be used by `IncludePreset` / `ExcludePreset` for the purpose of reusing code.
 (Example: `"FilterPresets": [ "IMAGES": "(jpg|JPG|bmp|BMP)$" ]`.)